cmeiklejohn/cmeiklejohn.github.io/_posts/2023-08-27-01-service-tiers.markdown

 <img src="/img/filibuster-service-tiers.png" style="width: 100%">

-Now, my test passes without any modifications as expected: my code is tolerant to the failure of any downstream dependency that is a service tier > 1!
+Now, my test passes without any modifications as expected: my code is tolerant to the failure of any downstream dependency that is a service tier that is greater than 1!